Rugged hike along Splitrock Reservoir to a nice viewpoint and break spot.

 From the south, alternate: 287N to Rt 80 W to exit 37 for Rt 513/Green Pond Rd.
 Right on Meridian.
 Left on Lyonsville.
 Left onto Split Rock Rd to parking lot.

-Porta-john in the parking lot, as of 4/28/18.
+Portable toilet in the parking lot, as of 8/2020.
 The Fanny Road route doesn’t offer much in the way of restroom possibilities.

-If you don’t want to chance the porta not being there… use the alternate Rt 80 route for gas stations and a Dunkin once getting on 513.
+If you don’t want to chance the toilet not being there or prefer a real bathroom… use the alternate Rt.
+80 route for gas stations and a Dunkin once getting on 513.

 Entire trail is blazed WHITE.